dhnt/dhnt/dhnt.md

 |u |v |w |x |y |z |

-Each character only and always has one sound; the sound of the consonants follows their leading vowel characters in the same group as shown in the following sound table.
+Each character always has one sound only; the sound of the consonants follows their leading vowel characters in the same group as shown in the following sound table.

 |  |  |  |  |  |  |
 |--|---|---|---|---|---|